 - Season to taste with sea salt and black pepper.
 Serve.

 Keto Side Dish

-I love this as a keto side dish, as it is relatively low in carbs and asparagus is terrific for detoxifying your system and maintaining alkalinity.
+I love this as a keto side dish, at just 3 net carbs, it is relatively low on the glycemic index.
+Asparagus is also terrific for detoxifying your system.
 Including foods like this or my braised broccoli rabe recipe in your keto diet plan will help you avoid the keto flu.
 It is also a great side dish to pair with a simple cauliflower rice.

 Of course, the recipe will fit in equally as well in diets such as Weight Watchers or the Mediterranean diet.

 - Balsamic Roasted Asparagus & Tomato with Blue Cheese

 - Cheesy Baked Asparagus